Main Page Content

 BS in Health Science with a Concentration in Healthcare Administration

-Steven Anglade thanks The College at Brockport every day for helping him find his calling.
+Steven Anglade thanks SUNY Brockport every day for helping him find his calling.

 He started college at St. Francis College in Brooklyn, NY, where he majored in Nursing.
 Steven soon realized that he wanted to have a broader college experience, which included living away from home and being able to start a whole new life.
 “When I found Brockport I applied right away,” said Steven.
 “When I received my acceptance letter, I knew it was going to be something special."